zzzprojects/learn-orm/tutorials/ssis/annotation-and-formatting.md

 <img src="images/annotation-and-formatting-5.png" alt="Text copied">

-You can see the Package executed successfully and to verify the results, open the **NewFactCurrencyRate** table in **AdventureWorksDW2017** database.
+You can see the Package executed successfully, and to verify the results, open the **NewFactCurrencyRate** table in **AdventureWorksDW2017** database.

 <img src="images/annotation-and-formatting-6.png" alt="View data in the database">